 All community members being granted special permission to access campus are being tested weekly.
-This frequency may be reevaluated and scaled based on specific changes in disease transmission rates, outbreaks and an individual faculty member’s frequency in coming to campus.

 In order to receive a COVID-19 test, you must sign a consent form before your arrival to the testing center.
 Your test may be delayed if you do not complete the consent form prior to your appointment.
 Testing is being conducted at these locations: